Dinu-Alin/Dinu-Alin/README.md

 <h1 align="center">Hi 👋, I'm Dinu Ionuț-Alin</h1>

+<h3 align="center">🤙About Me</h3>
-<h3 align="center">Computer Science Student familiar with gathering, cleaning and organizing data, interested in .NET Development, Front-end Development(Angular, React, WPF), Image Processing(C++, Python) and basic concepts in ML, autodidact, willing to learn new skills and develop myself.
+<h4 align="center">Computer Science Student familiar with gathering, cleaning and organizing data, interested in .NET Development, Front-end Development(Angular, React, WPF), Image Processing(C++, Python) and basic concepts in ML, autodidact, willing to learn new skills and develop myself.
 I believe that I have a lot to contribute to a team environment; I love to resolve group issues through research and communication.
 Good understanding of algebra, I have significant knowledge in Modern C++.
-I am also comfortable with Qt and SignalR.</h3>
+I am also comfortable with Qt and SignalR.</h4>

 - 📚 I’m currently learning **.NET Framework**